 Honestly, it’s the type of place that looks beautiful in all seasons, but since we went in the winter season, I can recommend that.
 It was very Christmassy and wintery.
 I loved it!

-The best way to get to Trondheim is via your own car.
+The best way to get to Trondheim is via your own car or camper.

-Trondheim is an easy spot to slot into a Norway roadtrip, and norway has lots of amazing road trips.
-So either way, rent a car either from Trondheim itself, or before and include it on your road trip itinerary.
+Trondheim is an easy spot to slot into a Norway road trip, and the country has good road links all over.
+So either way, rent a car either from Trondheim itself, or before and include it as a stop on your journey.